 Prevention of a Stroke

-The best way to help prevent a stroke is to eat a healthy diet, exercise, and avoid smoking and drinking too much alcohol.
+One of the best routines to help prevent a stroke is to eat healthy, exercise, and avoid smoking and drinking too much alcohol.

 A balanced diet is essential.
 A low-fat, high-fibre diet is recommended, with plenty of fresh fruit, vegetables, and whole grains.
 Monitor foods high in salt and processed foods.